Ruex97/Sprint-1-Tasca-5-Java-Utils/README.md

 with cd .. you go back one directory.

 2: Once you are in the correct directory, you need the compile the file (.class) with "javac NameOfTheFile.java"

 3: Now you can execute the program with: java "NameOfTheFile" CLArgument(path).
-You have to tkae into account two things.
+You have to take into account two things.

 If you need a command line argument, and you are not including it, program will show you the correct usage.

 Also if you main class is inside a package, you will have to run your program from src directory, typing NameOfThePackage.NameOfTheFile